MOOCs and Open Education Around the World. 2015 Routledge.

 can be made better.

-these MOOC courses and other open educational subjects.
+MOOC courses and other open educational resource topics.

 To learn more please visit MOOCs and Open Education.